 "[N]o language is so copious as to supply words and phrases for every complex idea, or so correct as not to include many equivocally denoting different ideas," observed James Madison.
 "Hence it must happen that however accurately objects may be discriminated in themselves, and however accurately the discrimination may be considered, the definition of them may be rendered inaccurate by the inaccuracy of the terms in which it is delivered."
-Madison's context was the "arduous task of marking the proper line of partition between the authority of the general and that of the State governments. ...," but his statement applies as well to descriptions of the Supreme Court of the United States and what it does.
+Madison's context was the "arduous . . . task of marking the proper line of partition between the authority of the general and that of the State governments...," but his statement applies as well to descriptions of the Supreme Court of the United States and what it does.
 Consider the array of metaphors employed to convey the nature of the institution, its processes, and its decisions.

-For President George Washington, the Court was "the Key-stone of our political fabric" and "the Chief Pillar" upon which the national government rested.2 For former President Thomas Jefferson, the federal judiciary was a "subtle corps of sappers and miners."3 Justice Oliver Wendell Holmes, Jr., likened the Court to "a storm centre"4 and its Justices to "nine scorpions in a bottle."5 Not only had the Court "usurped" its power, charged Senator Robert La Follette in opposing the nomination of Charles Evans Hughes as Chief Justice, but the Court was the "jury box which ultimately will decide the issue between organized greed and the rights of the masses of this country,"6 For Justice Owen J. Roberts, the Court wielded a measuring rod, "lay[ing] the article of the Constitution which is invoked beside the statute which is challenged and decid[ing] whether the latter squares with the former."7 The Bench could sit "almost as a continuous constitutional convention,"8 commented Attorney General Robert H. Jackson, Historian Alpheus T. Mason asserted that the Court was a "palladium of freedom" as well as "temple and forum,"" but in the eyes of Senator Russell B. Long it behaved "like a professional gambler working with loaded dice."10

-The second Justice John Marshall Harlan's metaphor addressed what the Court was not: "a general haven for reform movements."11 The Justices were "fions under the throne," claimed Charles P. Curtis, and mariners too, "sailing a great-circle course..., fixing their position from the stars as well as taking bearings from the headlands."12 Felix Frankfurter portrayed them as engineers, directing "a stream of history."13 The Court was "[1]ike a jealous Cyclops," wrote Max Lerner, that wished "to rule the domain that it guarded."14 Martin Shapiro depicted the Court of the early 1930s as a "fortress that had been shooting at Democrats for forty years...."
-By 1940 victorious Democrats faced a choice between "level[ing]" that fortress "so it could never shoot at Democrats again," or turning "constitutional law ... from a weapon of Republicans to a weapon of Democrats."15
+For President George Washington, the Court was "the Key-stone of our political fabric" and "the Chief Pillar" upon which the national government rested.2 For former President Thomas Jefferson, the federal judiciary was a "subtle corps of sappers and miners."
+Justice Oliver Wendell Holmes, Jr., likened the Court to "a storm centre"4 and its Justices to "nine scorpions in a bottle."
+Not only had the Court "usurped" its power, charged Senator Robert La Follette in opposing the nomination of Charles Evans Hughes as Chief Justice, but the Court was the "jury box which ultimately will decide the issue between organized greed and the rights of the masses of this country."
+For Justice Owen J. Roberts, the Court wielded a measuring rod, "lay[ing] the article of the Constitution which is invoked beside the statute which is challenged and . . . decid[ing] whether the latter squares with the former."7 The Bench could sit "almost as a continuous constitutional convention,"8 commented Attorney General Robert H. Jackson.
+Historian Alpheus T. Mason asserted that the Court was a "palladium of freedom" as well as "temple and forum,"9 but in the eyes of Senator Russell B. Long it behaved "like a professional gambler working with loaded dice."10 the stars as well as taking bearings from the headlands."12 Felix Frankfurter portrayed them as engineers, directing "a stream of history."13 The Court was "[l]ike a jealous Cyclops," wrote Max Lerner, that wished "to rule the domain that it guarded."14 Martin Shapiro depicted the Court of the early 1930s as a "fortress that had been shooting at Democrats for forty years. . . ."
+By 1940 victorious Democrats faced a choice between "level[ing]" that fortress "so it could never shoot at Democrats again," or turning "constitutional law . . . from a weapon of Republicans to a weapon of Democrats."15